Finn Harps F.C.: New beginnings

 Within the first half of the 2025 season, Harps recorded only five wins, along with eight draws and ten defeats in the league.
 New introductions were brought into the squad to strengthen the team's performances, with Patrick Ferry and William Oduwa departing the club.
 Harps confirmed the signing of Kieran Cooney, a Saint Kitts & Nevis international on 4 July.
 On 3 September, goalkeeper Oisín Cooney transferred to Burnley Under-21 side becoming the latest Finn Harps Academy player to join a Premier League 2 side after having 12 appearances for the first team.

 The club secured a quarter-final in the 2025 FAI Cup after recording wins over UCD and Bray Wanderers at home respectively.
 Harps were knocked out in the Quarter-Final stage, following a 3-0 defeat home to Cork City.

+On 26 June 2026, Harps confirmed that a formal offer was made to buy the club by Filipino entrepreneur and former professional footballer Alfredo 'Freddy' Razon Gonzalez.
+This marked the first time a formal offer to purchase Finn Harps was made to the club since the failed takeover bid in 1996, which set up the blueprints for the club's current fan-ownership model.
+The club confirmed that the proposal would be tabled before its shareholders for consideration.
+The estimated date for completion of the transaction of the football club is set for December 1st.

+On 28 July, Kevin McHugh resigned as manager of Harps.
+With the club moving towards a full-time football model, it was confirmed that McHugh would remain in a club in another position that "secures his involvement for the long term".
+On 29 July, the club appointed Patrick McEleney as Interim Head Coach.
+McEleney, alongside his brother Shane McEleney who will serve as Interim Assistant Coach will take control of the remainder of Harps' 2026 League of Ireland First Division campaign.

 Stadium

 Finn Harps play at Finn Park in Ballybofey, County Donegal.
 Finn Park is formed mainly of open terracing surrounding the football pitch.
 In 2005, the terraces were renovated for health and safety reasons as new concrete surfaces replaced the old viewing slopes.
 In total, the ground's capacity accommodates approximately 6,000 spectators.
 The stadium has one covered stand, which also caters for 350 seated supporters.
 The area allocated to supporters of visiting teams is the terrace opposite the seated stand (situated in the Shed End).
 The pitch dimensions measure 110 yards in length by 80 yards in width.
 Sitting on the banks of the River Finn, Finn Park is prone to waterlogging in times of wet weather.